eRose-DatabaseCleaning/TaskList/README.md

 - [ ] The game is sometimes super slow

 ### STB (newest to oldest)
+- [ ] Remove unwanted messages (like the "promotion sale for the warehouse" or the messahe after the tutorial saying you just learned two skills... that you already have)
 - [ ] Bonefire (and summons in general) don't die when summoner is far away -->this has to be fixed in the AIP files
 - [ ] When a npc speaks in the chat, the name is wrong (it takes the second column of the STB files)